SEO vs. Social Media Marketing: Which Channel Drives More Traffic?

 • Increasing content sharing and visibility

-In the meantime, use SEO to improve social performance by:
+Meanwhile, use SEO to improve social performance by:

 • Researching keywords for social hashtag strategies